Chris Bradford (musician)

 Christopher Michael Bradford (born 4 May 1950) is a British musician and songwriter.
 He is best known for being the lead vocalist and songwriter in the British rock band The Heroes, and member of the singer songwriting trio, Bardot.

 Early years

 Bradford and Mark Hankins formed the band Palomino in the early 1970s, playing the pub rock scene and university gigs supporting such acts as Osibisa and Vinegar Joe (with Elkie Brooks and Robert Palmer).
 The band also supported Neil Sedaka at the Albert Hall in 1972.
-A first airing of Bradford's early songs.
-Hankins' next band, country rock outfit Randy, recorded Bradford's song "Crazy Love" on their debut album Lady Luck.
+This marked the first airing of Bradford's early songs.
+Hankins' next band, the country rock outfit Randy, recorded Bradford's song "Crazy Love" on their debut album Lady Luck.

 Bardot 1977–1978

 Bradford hooked up with Laurie Andrew (aka Laurie Forsey) and Ray McRiner to form Bardot in 1977.
 Each member a strong singer/songwriter, their sound, heavy on melody and complex harmonies was sometimes compared to Crosby, Stills & Nash.

 The band were signed to RCA Records in 1977, and released three singles between 1977 and 1978, the debut "Witchfire" hitting number 14 in the Dutch charts.
 During 1977 Bardot supported Bonnie Tyler and her band in concert, and on 2 August performed "Eagle Road" and "Rockin in Rhythm" on The Elaine Simmons TV Show in Scotland.
 RCA released their album Rockin in Rhythm in 1978 – a collection of polished folk rock songs.
 1978 also saw Bardot working at Ringo Starr's Startling Studios providing all the backing vocals for Graham Bonnet's album No Bad Habits.
 The album was produced by Pip Williams who collaborated extensively with Bardot and with Bradford on his later projects.